-1. As at 30 June 2010 (Source: PHIAC)
+1 As at 30 June 2011 (Source: "The Operations of Private Health Insurers 2010-11, page 9, PHIAC)

 The indicators used include measures of service performance, percentage of hospital and general treatment related charges covered, percentage of medical services without a gap and financial indicators.
 Taken together, these indicators provide useful additional information for consumers to use when considering which fund to join or comparing the performance of their own fund with others.